ralph/redis_talk_rails_ug_hh/02_datatypes/04_sets.md

 !SLIDE bullets
 # SET #
 * collections of items
-* a item is included or not
+* an item is included or not

 !SLIDE bullets
 # single SET operations (1/2) #
 * add a member
 * remove a member
 * number of items
+* check if item is included

 !SLIDE bullets
 # single SET operations (2/2) #
-* check if item is included
 * get random member
 * get and remove a random member (atomic)
 * get all members